dbosak01/fmtr/README.md

 ## How to use fapply()

-The `fapply()` function applies a format to a vector or factor.
-This function may be used independantly of the `fdata()` function.
+The `fapply()` function applies a format to a vector, factor, or list.
+This function
+may be used independently of the `fdata()` function.
 Here is an example:
 ```
 v1 <- c("A", "B", "C", "B")
 v1